Optimization of Structural Flood Mitigation Strategies: Results

 \subsubsection{Summary of algorithm comparisons}

 Tables \ref{tab:icold-stats-table-1} through \ref{tab:icold-stats-table-4} compare the performance of solvers against one another.
-Within these tables, the best objective values obtained over \emph{all} seeds and solvers are denoted in bold, while the best \emph{mean} objective values obtained over all solvers are underlined.
-It is first apparent that for $n \in \{1, 2\}$, minima were obtained through use of DE-D. Reasonable mean objective values were also obtained using this solver.
-This result indicates that direct local search algorithms are capable of performing well on OFMPs that contain a small number of structures.
+Within these tables, the best objectives over \emph{all} seeds and solvers are denoted in bold, while the best \emph{mean} objectives are underlined.
+It is first apparent that for $m \in \{1, 2\}$, minima were obtained through use of DE-D. Good mean objectives were also obtained using this solver.
+This result indicates that direct local search algorithms are capable of performing well on OFMPs that contain a small number of structural measures.
 It also implies that more careful tuning of these algorithms may hold great promise.

-For $n = 3$, the DE-PL solver performed most favorably, providing the best overall and best mean objective values.
-This implies for a moderate number of structures, DE-PL effectively uses pathlines to restrict the search space.
+For $m = 3$, DE-PL performed most favorably, providing the best overall and best mean objectives.
+This implies for a moderate number of structural measures, DE-PL effectively uses pathlines to restrict the search space.
 Moreover, if the optimal solution is nonincremental, it is capable of finding solutions that sequential approaches cannot.
-However, for $n > 3$, DE-PL-S typically performs most favorably, indicating a combination of both the pathline-based and sequential approaches are needed to solve highly challenging problems.
+However, for $m > 3$, DE-PL-S performs most favorably, indicating a combination of pathline-based and sequential approaches are needed to solve challenging problems.